Data Processor Agreement

-Any personal data regarding persons that the Processor decides to store in the systems pursuant to the Principal Agreement.
+Any personal data regarding persons that the Controller decides to store in the systems pursuant to the Principal Agreement.

 The types of Personal Data to be processed

-Any personal data regarding persons that the Processor decides to store in the systems pursuant to the Principal Agreement.
+Any personal data regarding persons that the Controller decides to store in the systems pursuant to the Principal Agreement.